Billy Wagner: Atlanta Braves

-On December 2, 2009, Wagner and the Atlanta Braves agreed on a one-year contract worth $7 million that included a $6.5 million vesting option for the 2011 season.
-On April 30, 2010, Wagner revealed that he would retire at the end of the 2010 season to spend more time with his family.
-In a game against the Detroit Tigers on June 25, Wagner achieved his 400th career save.
-After the game, he told reporters that he still planned to retire after the 2010 season.
-On July 11, Wagner was selected as an injury replacement to the 2010 National League All-Star roster, which he declined due to an ankle injury.
+On December 2, 2009, Wagner and the Atlanta Braves agreed on a one-year, $7 million contract that included a $6.5-million vesting option for the 2011 season.
+On April 30, 2010, Wagner said that he would retire at the end of the 2010 season to spend more time with his family.
+On June 25, Wagner earned his 400th career save.
+After the game, he said he still planned to retire after the season.
+On July 11, Wagner was selected as an injury replacement to the National League All-Star roster, which he declined due to an ankle injury.

-He played his final regular season game on October 3, 2010, and struck out the final four batters he faced – the last three of whom struck out looking.
-He concluded his final major league regular season with a career-best 1.43 ERA.
-Wagner made his final major league appearance on October 8 in Game 2 of the 2010 National League Division Series against the San Francisco Giants.
-Wagner suffered an injury to his left oblique and left the game after facing just two batters.
+Wagner played his final regular season game on October 3 and struck out the final four batters he faced, the last three of whom struck out looking.
+He concluded his final season with a career-best 1.43 ERA.
+Wagner made his final major league appearance on October 8 in Game 2 of the National League Division Series against the San Francisco Giants.
+He injured his left oblique and left the game after facing just two batters.
 The Braves eventually lost the series before Wagner could recover.

 Post-playing career

 Wagner retired to Crozet, Virginia, following the 2010 season.
 On February 12, 2011, Wagner reiterated his intention to retire, stating, "I'm totally content with not playing baseball," Wagner said.
 "I love watching it, I love talking about it.
 If I miss anything, it would be some of the guys I played with and actually competing on the field, but other than that, you can keep it."

-On March 30, 2011, the Braves officially released Wagner.
+On March 30, 2011, the Braves released Wagner.

-Billy Wagner is currently the Baseball Coach for The Miller School of Albemarle in Virginia.
-He coached against his high school alma mater and his own high school coach on April 6, 2013.
-The Mavericks won the 2017 and 2018 Virginia Independent Schools Athletic Association Division II championship.
+Wagner became the baseball coach for The Miller School of Albemarle in Virginia.
+He coached against his high school alma mater and his high school coach on April 6, 2013.
+Wagner led his team to four Virginia Independent Schools Athletic Association state championships.

+In 2024, Wagner's son, Will Wagner, debuted for the Toronto Blue Jays.
+He coached Will and his other son Kason at Miller.

 Accomplishments and honors

 Career perspective

-Of all pitchers with at least 800 innings pitched, Wagner's 11.9 K/9 and 33.2% strikeout rate total batters faced are both the highest in major league history.
-Opposing batters hit for only a .187 average against him, lowest in MLB history with 800+ innings pitched.
-Wagner also has the lowest hits per nine innings ratio (H/9) in history, for pitchers with 800+ innings, allowing 5.99 hits per nine innings.
-In 2019, Wagner was inducted into the National College Baseball Hall of Fame.
+Of all pitchers with at least 800 innings pitched, Wagner's 11.9 K/9 and 33.2 percent strikeout rate are both the highest in major league history.
+Opposing batters hit for only a .187 average against him, lowest in MLB history with at least 800 innings pitched.
+Wagner's career walks and hits per nine innings ratio of 0.998 is the lowest among pitchers with at least 500 innings.

+In 2012, Wagner was inducted into the Virginia Sports Hall of Fame.
+In 2019, he was inducted into the National College Baseball Hall of Fame.
+The following year, he was inducted into the Houston Astros Hall of Fame.
+The Astros announced in February 2025 that they would retire his number 13, which had been worn several times after the team traded him in 2003.